Akhil (film): Soundtrack

+Release and reception

+The film was originally slated to release on 22 October; however, it got postponed many times.
+Visual effects were said to be the reason behind the delay.

+Jeevi of Idlebrain.com rated the film 3 out of 5 and wrote, "Though he [Vinayak] has succeeded in launching Akhil as a star with huge potential, he should have taken care in treatment and logic".
+Pranita Jonnalagadda of The Times of India rated the film 2.5 out of 5 stars and wrote, "Director VV Vinayak wants to do a lot too – give a gripping story, bring in breathtaking VFX, have elaborate sets for songs and most importantly launch a star hero".

 Box office

 Akhil has grossed ₹10 crore at the AP/Telangana box office on the first day, with a distributor share of ₹7.5 crore.
 The film with a total gross of ₹13.86 crore worldwide on its first day and became the highest opener for a debutant Telugu actor.
 The film grossed ₹33.65 crore by the end of its theatrical run.